Chlumsky/shadron-example-extension/README.md

     #extension example

-Now, you may generate an image or an animation with the extension like this:
+Now, you may generate an example image or an animation with this extension like so:

     image ImageTest = example();
     animation AnimationTest = example();

-Try out the [extension test](extension-test.shadron) script, which does this.
+You can use the premade [extension test](extension-test.shadron) script, which does this.